AdamPrusz/SQL-projects/README.md

+# SQL

-## SQL projects were guided and made as a part of the course on DataCamp.
+- Projects were guided and made as a part of the course on DataCamp.

-Guided Project: the original type of project where students follow step-by-step tasks to solve real-world problems.
+- Guided Project: the original type of project where students follow step-by-step tasks to solve real-world problems.